Geometric foundations for scaling-rotation statistics on symmetric positive definite matrices: minimal smooth scaling-rotation curves in low dimensions: Stratification of

-\item[(i)] the concept of {\em orbit-type} is based on (though not necessarily equivalent to) diffeomorphism type of the {\em orbit} $G\dotprod X$, a connected submanifold of $\sympp$ diffeomorphic to $\Sop/G_D$, hence of dimension $\dim(\Sop)-\dim(G_D^0)$ (cf. \cite[Lemma 4.1]{Schwartzmanetal2008});
+\item[(i)] the concept of {\em orbit-type} is based on (though not necessarily equivalent to) diffeomorphism type of the {\em orbit} $G\dotprod X$, a submanifold of $\sympp$ diffeomorphic to $\Sop/G_D$;

-\item[(ii)] the concept of {\em fiber-type of $X$} is based on (though not necessarily equivalent to) the diffeomorphism type of the {\em fiber} $\E_X$, a possibly non-connected submanifold of $\Sop\times\D^+(p)$ diffeomorphic to finitely many copies of $G_D$ (the number of copies being the multinomial coefficient $\frac{p!}{k_1! \dots k_r!}$ appearing in Corollary \ref{fibdescrip}), hence of dimension $G_D$; and
+\item[(ii)] the concept of {\em fiber-type of $X$} is based on the diffeomorphism type of the {\em fiber} $\E_X$, a possibly non-connected submanifold of $\Sop\times\D^+(p)$ diffeomorphic to finitely many copies of $G_D$ (the number of copies being the multinomial coefficient $\frac{p!}{k_1! \dots k_r!}$ appearing in Proposition \ref{prop:biject}); and

 \item[(iii)] the concept of {\em eigenvalue-multiplicity type} is based directly on discrete information: the partition $[\J_D]$ of $p$ determined by the eigenvalues of $X$.